zemo20/UdacityLogsProject/README.md

 4-open a terminal at the cloned project location and run this command to install the ubuntu vm : vagrant up

-5-ssh vagrant to login to your ubuntu machine
+5-run this command to login to your machine : vagrant ssh

 6-run these commands to access the vagrant folder which is shared between